EthanMassey2007/Hierarchical-Bayesian-Model/README.md

 # Hierarchical Bayesian Dengue Modeling in Rio de Janeiro

-This project studies dengue cases in Rio de Janeiro with an inferential focus on rainfall: **to what extent does the evidence support a spatiotemporally varying rainfall effect compared with a conventional fixed-effect rainfall specification?** Prediction is still evaluated, but mainly as secondary validation.

 M5 is the strongest non-spatial benchmark.
 S2 is the main fixed-rainfall spatial model.
 S6 and S8 test spatial rainfall variation, while S10 and S11 extend the rainfall effect across time and space-time.

 ## Project Status